lammps/lammps/doc/src/create_atoms.rst

    that are outside the simulation box; they will just be ignored by LAMMPS.
 This is true even if you are using shrink-wrapped box boundaries, as specified by the :doc:`boundary <boundary>` command.
    However, you can first use the :doc:`change_box <change_box>` command to temporarily expand the box, then add atoms via create_atoms, then finally use change_box command again if needed to re-shrink-wrap the new atoms.
-See the :doc:`change_box <change_box>` page for an example of how to do this, using the create_atoms *single* style to insert a new atom outside the current simulation box.
+See the :doc:`change_box
+   <change_box>` doc page for an example of how to do this, using the
+   create_atoms *single* style to insert a new atom outside the current simulation box.

 ----------